-Distance selling occurs when a VAT-registered business in one EU country supplies and delivers goods to a customer in another EU country who is not registered for VAT.
+Distance selling occurs when a business supplies and delivers goods from one EU country supplies and delivers goods to a customer in another EU country who is not registered for VAT.
 You’re distance selling into the UK if:

 - you sell goods that are located in another EU member state to customers in the UK or Isle of Man who are not VAT registered

 - you deliver the goods or arrange for their delivery